ndesh26/ndesh26.github.io/_posts/2018-11-17-Revamping-the-Blog.md

 After a lot of futile attempts to fix the problem, I decided to start anew with a new disqus site.
 I exported all my comments from my old disqus site and deleted it.
-Then I setup the new disqus and began importing the comments only to realize that disqus doesn't allow import exported disqus comments.
+Then I setup the new disqus and began importing the comments only to realize that disqus doesn't allow importing exported disqus comments.
 And after a few more futile attempts I gave up the idea of importing my old comments.

-I apologize to all the user who took the time to comment on my blog posts.
+I apologize to all the users who took the time to comment on my blog posts.
 I have not completely given up on the problem as there is still some chance of fixing it.
 And I will try further in the future.
 Please let me know if you have any suggestions for my condition.